williamrogerschi/Weather-App/README.md

 # Weather-App
-Mobile Weather App using Tailwind
+Mobile Weather App using Geocloaction and dynamic backgrounds based off temp and weather condition.